lmjone001/hello-world/README.md

 # hello-world
-my first github repository
+This is my first github repository,
-Got my fancy pants on today!
+I've surely got my fancy pants on today!